wp-plugins/custom-content-type-manager/readme.txt

 * get_custom_field() -- gets the value
 * print_custom_field() -- prints the value

-In this plugin's settings area, each content-type has a link to "View Sample Template" -- this page gives you a fully customized example showing demonstrating a custom theme file for your custom content type.
+In this plugin's settings area, each content-type has a link to "View Sample Templates" -- this page gives you a fully customized example showing demonstrating a custom theme file for your custom content type.

 See the includes/functions.php file in this plugin's directory for some other theme functions that are in development.